Teresa Sarti Strada: Life

-In 2007 she received the Art.3 Award "for her daily commitment to relieve the victims of war and the less fortunate from pain".
+In 2007, she received the Art.3 Award "for her daily commitment to relieve the victims of war and the less fortunate from pain".

-She died in Milan from pancreatic cancer, after a two-year illness, on 1 September 2009.
+She died in Milan from pancreatic cancer, after a two-year illness, on 1 September 2009, aged 63.

 On All Souls' Day (2 November) of the same year, at a traditional ceremony presided over by the mayor Letizia Moratti, the name of Teresa Sarti Strada was entered in the Famedio at the cemetery of Lambrate among "the meritorious of the city".
 On 21 December, her daughter Cecilia was elected to replace her as president of Emergency.